ycmjason/ts-migrating/README.md

 🚀 **TypeScript keeps evolving — and your `tsconfig` should too.**

-This plugin lets you upgrade to your desired `compilerOptions` (e.g. `strict`, `noUncheckedIndexedAccess`, `erasableSyntaxOnly`) across your entire codebase, while letting problematic lines fall back to the old `compilerOptions`.
+This plugin lets you upgrade to your desired `compilerOptions` (e.g. `strict`, `noUncheckedIndexedAccess`, `erasableSyntaxOnly`, `checkJs`) across your entire codebase, while letting problematic lines fall back to the old `compilerOptions`.

 Upgrading `tsconfig` often breaks existing code, and fixing all errors at once is unrealistic.